Pesha14/kiosk_A/README.md

 # 🖥️ Touch Kiosk App (Python + PySide6)

 This is a simple fullscreen touch kiosk application built with Python and PySide6.
-It is designed to run on one or two screens and automatically switches to a local video (like a cartoon) when there's no internet connection.
+It is designed to run on one or two screens and automatically switches to a local video

----
+ (like an ad or a cartoon) when there's no internet connection.

 ## ✅ Features

 - Fullscreen web browser view
-- Works with 1 or 2 screens
+- Works with 1 or 2 screens (HDMI 1 and 2 on Raspberry Pi 4/5)
 - Touch screen support
-- Automatically plays a video (fallback.mp4) when offline
+- Automatically plays a video (`fallback.mp4`) when offline
-- Tries to reconnect to the internet every 30 seconds
+- Retries to reconnect every 30 seconds
+- Back button for page navigation
+- Developer-only exit shortcut (Ctrl+X)
-- Runs on both Windows and Raspberry Pi 4
+- Runs on both Windows and Raspberry Pi 4 / 5

----

 ## 📁 Folder Structure